slurmulon/virtual-web-dev/README.md

  - Developers should utilize a **localized proxy service** that establishes a **hybrid interface** which **conditionally mocks API resources and entities** based on the working status of the desired API route

  - Mocks and fixtures should be thorough enough such that a **developer can simply swap out mock implementations for real implementations** while every feature remains functional

+ - Mocks should generally be preferred over actual service integrations, especially in tests

  - **API documentation** should be formally described using a **machine-readable specification** such as API Blueprint or OpenAPI